CDORJ/JSOC-PRACTICE-2.20.21/README_Template.md

 ## Introduction

-[Paragraph descripting project functioning.
+[Paragraph description project functioning.
 Include any screenshots or gifs of the final output here.
 As an example:

 In this project you will create a login page and request a token from the server that you'll use to send all other requests to the server.
 You will then be able to fetch the color data array, update data, and delete data, and watch the fun happen!]